kawamataryo/chikamichi/README.md

 ## 👨‍💻 Contributing
 Contributions are welcome 🎉 We accept contributions via Pull Requests.

+See [this guide](https://github.com/kawamataryo/chikamichi/blob/main/CONTRIBUTING.md) on how to make a contribution.

 ## 💕 Thanks
 This extension uses the following library.